-Throughout the months of September, October, November, and December 2023, CEO-HI worked collaboratively with lead departments and agencies including the Departments of Children and Family Services, Economic Opportunity, Health Services, Mental Health, Military and Veterans Affairs, Public Defender, Public Health, Public Social Services, as well as the Los Angeles Homeless Services Authority (LAHSA) and Los Angeles County Development Authority (LACDA), to discuss the status of programs, services, and housing utilizing CEO-HI funding in FY 2023-24 and priority funding areas for FY 2024-25 with a focus on increasing and expediting exits to permanent housing for people experiencing homelessness.
+Throughout the months of September, October, November, and December 2023, CEO-HI worked collaboratively with lead departments and agencies including the Departments of Children and Family Services, Economic Opportunity, Health Services, Mental Health, Military and Veterans Affairs, Public Defender, Public Health, Public Social Services, as well as the Los Angeles Homeless Services Authority (LAHSA) and Los Angeles County Development Authority (LACDA), to discuss the status of programs, services, and housing utilizing CEO-HI funding in FY 2023-24 and priority funding areas for FY 2024-25 with a focus on increasing and expediting exits to permanent housing for people experiencing homelessness (PEH).

-In October and November 2023, CEO-HI held a total of seventeen (17) virtual and inperson community listening sessions across the County.
+In October and November 2023, CEO-HI held a total of seventeen (17) virtual and in-person community listening sessions across the County.
 These listening sessions also met the California Interagency Council on Homelessness HHAP Round 5 stakeholder engagement requirements.
-On December 11, 2023, CEO-HI publicly released the draft proposed FY 2024-25 HI funding recommendations, which initiated a two-week public comment period and included a public information webinar.
+On December 11, 2023, CEO-HI publicly released the draft proposed FY 2024-25 CEO-HI funding recommendations, which initiated a two-week public comment period and included a public information webinar.
 The detailed webinar and PowerPoint are posted on the CEO-HI website and are available to view and download.

 CEO-HI, along with lead departments and agencies, reviewed and utilized community listening session stakeholder recommendations and public comments to inform the funding recommendations.
 Attachment IV provides a summary of stakeholder input and how it is used to inform CEO-HI funded initiatives.
 As CEO-HI's largest and most robust annual community engagement effort, the listening sessions, public webinar, and public comment period also provided the opportunity for stakeholders to provide feedback beyond the components of the funding recommendations.
-This feedback will be used to inform efforts within the broader homeless response system.
+This feedback will inform the County's broader efforts to strengthen strategies for addressing and preventing homelessness.
 In addition to informing the funding recommendations, CEO-HI will incorporate the stakeholder feedback into programmatic and administrative refinements to CEO-HI funded initiatives and continuous system improvements.

-Proclamation of a Local Emergency for Homelessness In Los Angeles County

-On January 10, 2023, the Board adopted a motion declaring a local emergency for homelessness in the County.
-On February 7, 2023, the Board approved a motion adopting three People Experiencing Homelessness (PEH) strategic missions -Encampment Resolution, Housing, and Mental Health and Substance Use Disorder Services, and adopted a fourth mission - Eviction Prevention - on October 3, 2023.
-Since the launch of the Homeless Emergency.
-CEO-HI has lead the overall coordination of the emergency response including coordination with County departments, LAHSA, LACDA, and cities and Councils of Government; developed and implemented accelerated administrative processes to expedite hiring, contacting, procurement, grants, and real estate transactions to provide housing and services to PEH; led efforts with County departments, LAHSA, and cities to align HI-funded programs, services, and housing to support the emergency declaration; partnered with Chief Executive Office Anti-Racism, Diversity and Inclusion (CEO-ARDI) on the use for the Equitable Recruitment and Hiring Checklist and/or the Equity Explorer Tool to ensure equitable implementation and resource distribution; launched Pathway Home, the County's encampment resolution program that is implemented in partnership with cities and local jurisdictions outside of the City of Los Angeles (City); and has supported the City in their emergency response through representation at the City Emergency Operation Center and the alignment of County resources to support Inside Safe, the City of Los Angeles encampment resolution program.
+Proclamation of a Local Emergency for Homelessness In Los Angeles County launch of the Homeless Emergency, CEO-HI has lead the overall coordination of the emergency response including coordination with County departments, LAHSA, LACDA, and cities and Councils of Government; developed and implemented accelerated administrative processes to expedite hiring, contracting, procurement, grants, and real estate transactions to provide housing and services to PEH; led efforts with County departments, LAHSA, and cities to align CEO-HI-funded programs, services, and housing to support the emergency declaration; partnered with Chief Executive Office Anti-Racism, Diversity and Inclusion (ARDI) on the use for the Equitable Recruitment and Hiring Checklist and/or the Equity Explorer Tool to ensure equitable implementation and resource distribution; launched Pathway Home, the County's encampment resolution program that is implemented in partnership with cities and local jurisdictions outside of the City of Los Angeles (City); and has supported the City in their emergency response through representation at the City Emergency Operation Center and the alignment of County resources to support Inside Safe, City encampment resolution program.
 The CEO-HI FY 2024-25 funding recommendations continue to amplify and scale up the catalytic impact of the emergency declaration with increased resources for encampment resolution and a continued focus on permanent housing exits.